hauntedHousewife/Hauntedhousewife.github.io/_notes/ride.md

 What time am I going to bed?

 You, sir, are annoying.
 I finger my book and turn up the resistance on my little bike, texting my creepy little notes into my phone.
 Maybe for later , maybe for never, maybe for a cute boy I know.
 I don't know.
-I'm reading A Room Of One's Own, between the not-so-subtle interruptions and the irony is not lost on me when I consider that this room is definitely not *my own*.
+I'm reading A Room Of One's Own (between the not-so-subtle interruptions) and the irony is not lost on me when I consider that this room is definitely not *my own*.

 Maybe the resistance was a little high.
 I got cocky.
-I'M RESISTING!I started thinking that maybe I would just pedal this thing until the wheels fall off, and then one pedal really did fall off.
-The left one.
+I'M RESISTING!
+I started thinking that maybe I would just pedal this thing until the wheels fall off, and then one pedal really did fall off- the left one.
 That will happen after 8 or 9 years of abuse and (sometimes) neglect.
 Things fall apart.
+The goddamned wheels fall off.

 But how lucky am I to have a man here to fix my bike for me?
 This motherfucking guy is incredible.
 I could've done it myself but sometimes it's fun to make the patriarchy do things for you.
 Almost as fun as taking their money for doing things they don't even approve of.

 He wanted to wait until later, but I was insistent.
-It was getting close to midnight and I was one minute away from closing my exercise ring.
+It was getting close to late and I was one minute away from closing my exercise ring.
 I need the D(ata).
 He gets that one thing.